dark logo watermark

 Is Bhutan a safe place to visit?

 Yes!
-People in Bhutan have a strong belief that guests are equal to God, so all visitors can expect the warmest of welcomes.
-This also means that Bhutan is very safe place to travel and the crime rate is very low.
-The only real concern to a traveller is petty theft, so we recommend taking the same common sense precautions you would in any other city.
+People in Bhutan have a strong belief guests are equal to God, so all visitors can expect the warmest of welcomes.
+This also means Bhutan is very safe place to travel and the crime rate is very low.
+The only real concern to a traveler is petty theft, so we recommend taking the same common sense precautions you would in any other city.
 Don't bring valuable things with you unless necessary for your trip.
 Keep your money and other valuables in a money belt or pouch under your clothes.
 Lock your bags and luggage and leave valuable items you don’t need for the day (e.g. passports and credit cards) in the hotel safe.

 Can you help me find international flights to Bhutan?